nucleuscloud/neosync/docs/docs/connections/dynamodb.md

 Neosync has selected sensible defaults for each primitive type, but if it's desired to pass every value through except for known mapped keys, this can be configured as well.

-Neosync by default willl not map primary key columns as this would result in new records being created every time.
+Neosync by default will not map primary key columns as this would result in new records being created every time.
 As such, all primary key columns are by default marked as passthrough, unless otherwise configured as a known mapping.

 ### How to map keys with DynamoDB